arbourKyle/jubilant-tribble/gist-template.md

 ### Quantifiers

 Quantifiers match a number of instances of a character, group, or character class in a string.
-A number in curly braces {n}is the simplest quantifier.
+A number in curly braces {n} is the simplest quantifier.
 When you append it to a character or character class, it specifies how many characters or character classes you want to match.

 For example, the regular expression /\d{4}/ matches a four-digit number.
 It is the same as /\d\d\d\d/: